sdzaveri/capital-website/src/pages/overview/architecture.md

 ## OpenGov Brand

-Brand elements are the basic building blocks of the OpenGov corporate identity.

-Example Artifacts

-* Logo
-* Brand colors
-* Tone of voice
+The brand elements is the basic building blocks of the OpenGov corporate identity.
+Brand does not only defines our colors, font and logos.
+It defines the tone of voice we want our products to convey and the principles we want to build them on.
+The design system exists to amplify the brand across all products.

 ## UI Style Library